Gareth1980/thatawkwardartist/README.md

 <img src="wireframes/wireframe5.jpg" alt="WireframesMobile" width="350px">

 <h1 id="Features">3.
 Features</h1>
+That Awkward Artist comprises of a Homepage (with contact form), products page, shopping cart page, checkout page and profile page

 <h2>Navbar</h2>
 I have used a responsive navigation bar using bootstrap.
 For mobile devices, the logo will remain at the top for easy navigation back to home page.
 A hamburger menu on the top-left expands a menu with links to the different paintings by price, type and size.
-A search button, a my account button for login/register and a shopping cart button.
-On larger devices the expanded menu is shown instead with the logo, a search bar, a my account button for login/register and a shopping cart button and below these is  dropdown menus for all apintings, types and sizes.
+A search button, my account button for login/register and a shopping cart button.
+On larger devices the expanded menu is shown instead with the logo on the right, a search bar in the middle, my account button for login/register and a shopping cart button and below these is  dropdown menus for all paintings, types and sizes.
 I feel this will be easy for users to quickly navigate the website.
 This navbar will be fixed at the top for easy navigation at all times.

-<h2>Card</h2>
+<h2>Footer</h2>
+The footer contains links to social media.

 <h2>Contact Form and EmailJS</h2>
-I included a contact form with 3 required fields (name, email and query) that when completed correctly will send an email to myself and an auto reply email to the sender using <a target="_blank" href="https://www.emailjs.com/">EmailJS</a>.
+I included a contact form with 5 required fields (name, email, type, size and query) that when completed correctly will send an email to myself and an auto reply email to the sender using <a target="_blank" href="https://www.emailjs.com/">EmailJS</a>.
 If one or more of the fields are not completed correctly, website visitor will be advised and will not be able to send until all fields completed.

-<h2>Buttons</h2>
-When you hover over all buttons, it will change to a subtly darker shade of the exiting colour with a shadow behind the button.
+A message will appear when form completed correctly and submitted saying "Email sent successfully!"

+<h2>Carousel</h2>
+On the homepage, the first thing you will see is a carousel of images relating to the Artists artwork in different forms.
+This will hopefully entice the user to scroll through the products page.

+<h2>All Paintings Page</h2>

+* The All Paintings page displays product cards, including the following information: name, size, price and category.
+When the image of each painting is clicked, the user is redirected the individual painting page with detailed information.

+* If the user is admin, there are also 2 buttons displayed in the cards: Edit and Delete.
+Clicking Edit button redirects admin to the Edit Product page.
+Clicking the Delete button deletes the product.
+The page reloads and the toast message will inform about the successful deletion.
+These actions can be done only by superuser, attempts to access them by other users will end up redirected to the homepage with toast error messages displayed.

+* I have included the sort options on each all paintings page which can be sorted by price, name and category.

+<h2>Painting Detail Page</h2>

+* The painting details page displays information about the selected painting: category, name, description, price and product image.
+Clicking the image will open it in the new tab dispacing it full screen.

+* The user will only be allowed to add 1 of each painting, but have kept the quantity box included in case she has completes multiple copies of paintings in the future.

+* A painting can be added to the cart by clicking Add to cart button, that will be reflected in the cart icon in the navbar (grand total will be increased).
+The toast success message will be displayed when the product is added to the cart.

+* If the user is admin, there are also 2 buttons displayed on this page: Edit and Delete.
+Clicking Edit button redirects admin to the Edit Product page.
+Clicking the Delete button deletes the product.
+The page reloads and the toast message will inform about the successful deletion.
+These actions can be done only by superuser, attempts to access them by other users will end up redirected to the homepage with toast error messages displayed.

+<h2>Shopping Cart Page</h2>
+* I ahve 2 options at the bottom, keep shpping which will redirect the user back to all products page or secure checkout which will send the user to the checkout page.

+* Cart page is available for both logged in and non-logged in users, so that it is possible to make purchase being a guest.

+* The page contains a summary of the user's order: image, name, size, sku, quantity, price, subtotal and grand total with a remove button in case they want to delete a painting.
+A toast message will be displayed when a user removes an item from the shopping cart.

+<h2>Checkout Page</h2>

+* This includes an order summary consisting of image, name, quantity, subtotal and grand total.

+* The checkout form requires personal details, delivery details and payment details.

+* If a user already has a profile with the shipping information saved, the form will be pre-populated with this information.

+* If a required field is not completed, the user will be advised.

+* After completing personal and delivery details, the user has the option to create an account or login in order to save these details.

+* The user is informed how much the card will be charged below the complete order button.

+* Since the website is made for educational purposes only and the Stripe functionality is only for testing, only 4242 4242 4242 4242 card number will lead to the successfull payment.
+The user is asked to provide card number, expiration date (any date in future), CVC (any numbers) and 5 digit postcode (any 5 digits).

+* If an incorrect number is used, the user will be advised by way of a message below the payment details.

+* A webhook is used to make sure that the order is processed even in the cases when the payment process is interrupted (eg if a user accidentally closes the page or browser after clicking "complete order" button).

+* Once the form is submitted and the payment is successfully proceeded, the Checkout sucesss page is loaded and a confirmation email is sent to the user's email.
+Also, a toast message appears to ensure the user that the order was processed successfully.

+<h2>Checkout Success Page</h2>

+* The paragraph with a Thank you message is displayed on the top of the page to inform a user that the payment was processed and the email was sent to the user's email.

+* The 3 sections Order info, Shipping details and Order Summary contain all the information about the completed order.

+* Keep shopping button redirects user to the All Paintings page.

+<h2>Profile Page</h2>

+* Once registered or signed in, the user can update your mobile number and delivery address.

+* They can also view their order history (Order Number,	Date, Items and Order Total)

+<h2>Admin</h2>

+Product managment feature is available only for superusers.
+Admin page allows an owner of the website to add new paintings by filling out a form on the Product Management page.
+If the form is valid, the painting is added to the database and the user is redirected to the newly created paintings details page.
+The defensive design is implemented to restrict other than admin users to manually enter the url to get access to the page.
+User will be redirected to the home page with the toast error messages appeared.

+<h2>Django-allauth</h2>

+Django allauth has all the standard features including...

+* Sign up - requires username, email, password twice and an email will be sent with a verification link

+* Login - requires either username or email and password with a toast message confirming successfully signed in

+* Logout - Once completed logout, a toast message confirming successfully logged out

+* Forgot password - requires email and email will be sent to link to update password

 <h2 id="FeaturesLeft">Possible Future Features</h2>
 - unable to do due to time constraints